Occupational Health and Safety

 There was a slight increase in the number of traffic accidents compared with the figure for the previous fiscal year.
 As in the previous fiscal year, about one-third of accidents were caused by Nisshin Seifun personnel or by inattention by both parties, while around 40% were self-inflicted accidents.
 The majority of self-inflicted accidents resulted from collisions in parking lots, while many of the accidents caused by other parties resulted from rear-end collisions with stationary vehicles, such as vehicles stopped at red signals.

-Initiatives to reduce traffic accidents include hazard prediction programs using videos, and the installation of drive recorders, safety devices, and driver support systems.
+Initiatives to reduce traffic accidents include hazard prediction programs using videos, and the installation of dashboard cameras, safety devices, and driver support systems.
 Information about accidents is shared across the group.
 For example, at business sites where employees have been involved in traffic accidents, we analyze the causes and propose countermeasures in reports, which are distributed throughout the group after checking and the addition of comments by the Health and Safety Management Department.

 Occupational health and safety activities